Jobhdez/jobhdez.github.io/_posts/2023-7-22-python-internals.md

      def __repr__(self):
          f’(IF {self.condition} {self.then} {self.else})’
 ```
-Once you have your node objects you recursively go through the parse tree and, for example, when you hit a `if` statement node you construct the AST node using the `IfStmt` object.
+Once you have your node objects you recursively go through the parse tree and, for example, when you hit an `if` statement you construct the AST node using the `IfStmt` object.

 Consider the following program: